mouchtaris/fictional_disco/doc/source/index.rst

-..
+..  vim: et ts=2 sw=2
    AIT:FD documentation master file, created by sphinx-quickstart on Sat Dec  8 15:29:23 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.